samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 ## Data Processing
 We used the following data preprocessing techniques
-1. Created Input text using Patient Note and Feature
+1. Created Input text using Patient Notes and Feature
 2. Appended an Example to pass in along with an instruction (See Below)
-3. Added “No text found” for instances where feature was not found in Patient Note
+3. Added “No text found” for instances where the feature was not found in the Patient Note
 4. We randomly split the dataset (14,300 Notes) into train and test splits as follows:
     80% - Training Set (11,400 Notes)
     20% - Testing Set (2,860 Notes)